robomechanics/quad-sdk/README.md

 ### Publications

-If you use this work in an academic context, please cite the following publications:
+If you use this work in an academic context, please cite the following publications as relevant:

 * Repository: J. Norby, Y. Yang, A. Tajbakhsh, J. Ren, J. K. Yim, A. Stutt, Q. Yu, and A. M. Johnson.
 Quad-
 SDK: Full stack software framework for agile quadrupedal locomotion.
 In ICRA Workshop on